appswithlove/statamic-one-click-content-translation/README.md

 One-click Content Translation addon will add a special button for secondary languages into collection entry edit views.
 After click on the button the addon will translate content inside the related field from default language to the selected one.

+If you have a field with language sufix, like `title_en` you will see two buttons: translate to selected language and translate to EN language.

 ## Uninstalling

 To uninstall, run: